California Men’s Colony (CMC)

 San Luis Obispo, CA 93409-8103

-- PIA: Textile products including a glove factory, jacket line, T-shirt line, and silk screening; Knitting Mill, Laundry, Shoe Factory, Specialty Printing Plant, NOMEX firefighting clothing, Maintenance and Warehouse.
+- PIA: Textile products including a glove factory, jacket line, T-shirt line, and silk screening; Knitting Mill, Laundry, Shoe Factory, Specialty Printing Plant, Healthcare Facility Maintenance, Equipment Maintenance and Warehouse.

-- Other: Substance Abuse Program (SAP), Community Service Crews, Youth Diversion, Religious, Arts in Corrections, Victim Awareness, Drug and Alcohol Treatment/Diversion, Alternatives to Violence, Anger Management, Hospice, Criminal and Gangs Anonymous, Literacy Council, Prisoner’s Against Child Abuse (PACA), Personal Growth Seminar.
+- Other: New Life K-9, Firefighting (Cal-Fire and community based), Community Service Crews, Youth Diversion, Religious, Arts in Corrections, Victim Awareness, Drug and Alcohol Treatment/Diversion, Alternatives to Violence, Anger Management, Hospice, Criminal and Gangs Anonymous, Literacy Council, Prisoner’s Against Child Abuse (PACA), Personal Growth Seminar.

 California’s Central Coast has been described as a hidden jewel in the Golden State.
 In fact San Luis Obispo, in published reports, has been called one of America’s happiest/healthiest/friendliest cities with the best downtown and best college towns (Cal-Poly San Luis Obispo).
 Two local landmarks are among the most popular destinations.
 The Madonna Inn is famously eccentric with 110 rooms with names such as Antique Cars, Yosemite Rock, and Caveman.
 Nearby is the world renowned Hearst Castle which was built between 1919 and 1947 for newspaper magnate William Randolph Hearst.
 The 90,000 square foot castle sits on the 250,000 acre Hearst Ranch, atop a hill of the Santa Lucia Mountain Range.
 There are mountains and peaks throughout the San Luis Obispo area that provide countless hiking and biking trails, outdoor activities and adventures.
 If you love the beach, there’s Pismo, Avila and Morro Bay nearby for a day of sun, sand and fun.